+1. India in the middle of 18th century: a study of the forces of continuity and change.
-- 1. India in the middle of 18th century: a study of the forces of continuity and change. - Expansion and consolidation of British Empire upto 1857: - (a) Mercantilism, drain of wealth, foreign trade. - (b) War and diplomacy as an instrument of expansion: 'formal' and 'informal, empires: Marathas, Mysore, Awadh, Central India, Punjab and Sindh. - Growth of administrative apparatus; Warren Hastings, Cornwallis, Bentinck, Dalhousi; changing perspective from 'law and order' to a national market. - (d) Ideology of expansion: Orientalism, introduction of English education, search for a new aristocracy: Munro.
-Elphinstone the, Utilitarians, Lawrence brothers.

-- Economic changes, 1757-1857: - (a) Land Revenue Settlements: Permanent Settlement, Ryotwari, Mahalwari. - Deindustrialisation. - Commercialization of agriculture. - 4.
-Rise of new Intelligentsia and the beginning of national consciousness. - Reformists and revivalists: Brohma Samaj, Prarthana Samaj; Arya Samaj; Wahabi and Ahmedia Movement; Muslim educational societies; Singh Sabha Movement. - (b) Journalism and the Press, rise of new professional classes. - Indian registance to British imperial rule: - (a) Popular resistance - Revolt of 1857 - ton New cooperation movement India and the Empire; Persia, Persian Gulf, Afghanistan, Nepal, Tibet and Burma. - Dynamics of the Empire and the Indian response: - Indian States. - Policy towards new intelligentsia. - Problems of decentralisation; separation of judicial from executive functions; Indianisation of civil services. - Imperial adjustments; administration of Ripon, Morley-Minto Reforms, Montagu Chelmsford Reforms. - Imperial offensives: Lytton, Curzon, and the Simla Riegof Doian capitalist dass.
-Deputation. - Ideology and Vision of the Empire, Kipling, Curzon.
-Chirol and H. Butler. - Economic changes, 1858-1919: - Characteristics of colonial economy; Drain of Wealth; Indian poverty. - (b) Growth of Indian entrepreneurship. - Agriculture; rise of rich peasantry. rural indebtedness, famines.
+- 2. Expansion and consolidation of British Empire upto 1847: - (a) Mercantilism, drain of wealth, foreign trade. - (b) War and diplomacy as an instrument of expansion 'formal' and 'informal' empires; Marathas, Mysore, Awadh, Central India, Punjab and Sindh. - (c) Growth of administrative apparatus; Warren Hastings, Cornwallis, Bentinck, Dalhousi; changing perspective from 'law and order' to a national market. - (d) Ideology of expansion: Orientalism, introduction of English education, search for a new aristocracy: Munro, Elphinstone the Utilitarians, Lawrence brothers. - 3.
+Economic changes, 1757-1857: - (a) Land Revenue Settlements: Permanent Settlement, Ryotwari, Mahalwari. - (b) Deindustrialisation. - (c) Commercialization of agriculture. - 4.
+Rise of new Intelligentsia and the beginning of national consciousness. - (a) Reformists and revivalists: Brohma Samaj, Prarthana Samaj; Arya Samaj; Wahabi and Ahmedia Movement; Muslim educational societies; Singh Sabha Movement. - (b) Journalism and the Press, rise of new professional classes. - 5.
+Indian registance to British imperial rule: - (a) Popular resistance - (b) Revolt of 1857 - 6.
+India and the Empire; Persia, Persian Gulf) Afghanistan, Nepal, Tibet and Burma. - 7.
+Dynamics of the Empire and the Indian response: - (a) Indian States. - (b) Policy towards new intelligentsia. - (c) Problems of decentralisation; separation of judical from executive functions; Indianisation of civil services.

+- (d) Imperial adjustments; administration of Ripon Morley-Minto Reforms, Montagu Chelmsford Reforms. - (e) Imperial offensives: Lytton, Curzon, and the Simla Deputation. - (f) Ideology and Vision of the Empire, Kipling, Curzon.
+Chirol and H, Butler.

+8. Economic changes, 1858-1919:

+- (a) Characteristics of colonial economy; Drain of Wealth; Indian poverty. - (b) Growth of Indian entrepreneurship. - (c) Agriculture; rise of rich peasantry, rural indebtedness, famines. - (d) Fiscal policy; protectionism.